Flashfyre/Spectrite/README.md

 ## Mobs

+### Spectrite Creeper
+A creeper made of Spectrite.
+It has a bit more health than a regular creeper and its explosion carries a powerful Spectrite Damage effect that leaves behind a lingering cloud of Spectrite Damage.
+Their Spectrite Damage cloud can be used to create Arrows of Spectrite Damage.
+They also drop Spectrite Dust which can be used to brew Spectrite Damage potions.

 ### Spectrite Skeleton
 A skeleton made of Spectrite.
+It has a bit more health than a regular skeleton, but it also receives the same health bonuses as a player does from Spectrite Armour.
 It carries either a Spectrite Bow or Perfect Spectrite Bow and fires Spectrite Arrows.
-Upon being defeated, it has a small chance to drop between 1 and 4 Spectrite Arrows and its armour and weapon each have a very small chance of dropping.
+Upon being defeated, it will drop Spectrite Arrows the same as a regular skeleton drops regular arrows.
+Its armour and weapon each have a very small chance of dropping.

 ### Spectrite Wither Skeleton
 A wither skeleton made of Spectrite.
+It has a bit more health than a regular skeleton, but it also receives the same health bonuses as a player does from Spectrite Armour.
 It carries a Spectrite Sword, a Perfect Spectrite Sword or, on a very rare occasion, a Spectrite Legend Blade.
 Upon being defeated, its armour and weapon each have a very small chance of dropping.

-### Spectrite Creeper
-A creeper made of Spectrite.
-Their explosion carries a powerful Spectrite Damage effect that leaves behind a lingering cloud of Spectrite Damage.
-Though they do not have any unique drops, their Spectrite Damage cloud can be used to create Arrows of Spectrite Damage.
+It also may drop its skull which can be used as a decent helmet.

 ### Spectrite Golem
 A golem made of Spectrite that lives in Spectrite Dungeons.
+It has a very high amount of health.
 They are usually quite peaceful, though they do not like to be pushed around.
 They have extremely high endurance and power, but are somewhat lacking when it comes to speed.
 They will naturally heal over time.

 Spectrite Golems have unique drops: Spectrite Brick (common), Spectrite Gem (uncommon), Spectrite Shield (very rare), Perfect Spectrite Shield (extremely rare)

 Friendly Spectrite Golems can also be summoned by the player using the same pattern as the Iron Golem, but with Spectrite Blocks instead of Iron Blocks.

+### Spectrite Blaze
+A blaze made of Spectrite.
+It has a bit more health than a regular blaze and its fireballs do a lot more damage, Spectrite Damage III to be exact.
+This is twice as powerful as a Spectrite Arrow fired from a Spectrite Skeleton.
+They drop Spectrite Blaze Rods which can be used to craft Spectrite Blaze Powder, an ingredient for Spectrite Potions.

 ## Spectrite Bosses
 On rare occassions, a Spectrite Skeleton or Spectrite Wither Skeleton, marked with a hue-rotating crown icon above its head, may spawn with full Spectrite Armour.
 Spectrite Skeletons will also be guaranteed a Perfect Spectrite Bow, while Spectrite Wither Skeletons will have a guaranteed Spectrite Legend Blade along with a Spectrite Healing Orb, which will boost its rate of healing.
 Depending on the difficulty mode, the mob's armour and/or weapon may also be enchanted with Superchromaticity.
 These bosses can be very hard to kill due to their high rate of healing and high damage, so it is recommended to avoid them until you have a Perfect Spectrite Sword (at the very least) along with full Spectrite Armour.